ib-ruby/ib-ruby/README.md

 The master-branch covers the most recent versions of Ruby and TWS.
 Ruby 2.4 and TWS Vers.
 969 are needed.
 It provides active-model objects which behave as thread-safe and lightweight acitve-record's.

-The IB::Connection-Application stores any response from the TWS in a _received_-Array.
+The IB::Connection-Application stores any response from the TWS in the `received`-Array.
 Its not intended for 24/7-applications but ideal for quick-queries.
 The [IB::Gateway-Application]( https://github.com/ib-ruby/ib-ruby/wiki/Gateway) provides a ready-to-go solution for reliable automated claims.